lierdakil/pandoc-crossref/README.md

 You can also use `autoSectionLabels` variable to automatically prepend all section labels (automatically generated with pandoc included) with "sec:".
 Bear in mind that references can't contain periods, commas etc, so some auto-generated labels will still be unusable.

+WARNING: With LaTeX output, you have to invoke pandoc with `--number-sections`, otherwise section labels won't work.
+It's also advised with other output formats, since with no numbers in section titles, it would be hard to navigate anyway.

 ### Section reference labels

 ***Not currently supported with LaTeX output***